Skip to main content

 Enrollment Information

-Students are admitted for enrollment into the Collegiate Officer Program after academic advisement from the institution's police science or criminal justice department.
+Students are admitted to the Collegiate Officer Program after academic advisement from their institution's police science or criminal justice department.

-Students who have a record of a felony conviction or conviction for a crime involving moral turpitude should not enroll in the Collegiate Officer Program because such convictions will preclude their completion of the program.
+Note: Students who have a record of a felony conviction or conviction for a crime involving moral turpitude should not enroll in the Collegiate Officer Program.
+Such convictions will prevent completion of the program.

 Educational Requirements

-Collegiate Officer Program students are required to meet certain course prerequisites and other program conditions.
+COP students are required to meet certain course prerequisites and program conditions.

-Certain Collegiate Officer Program skills courses are only offered from 8:00 a.m. until 5:00 p.m., Monday through Friday.
+• Certain skills courses are only offered between 8:00 AM and 5:00 PM, Monday through Friday.

-First Aid courses, or units, require a minimum unit or course score of 80 percent.
+• First Aid courses or units require a minimum score of 80 percent.

 Statutory and Rule Requirements

-In addition to certain educational and training requirements, Title 70, § 3311 of Oklahoma State Statutes prescribes that peace officers have the following:
+In addition to certain educational and training requirements, Title 70, § 3311 of the Oklahoma Statutes requires that peace officers meet the following:

-Have a psychological examination by the employing agency using a psychological instrument approved by the Council on Law Enforcement Education and Training.
-A psychologist evaluates the assessment instrument and the employing agency certifies that the employee/applicant is suitable to serve as a peace officer.
+• Pass a psychological examination adminstered by the employing agency using a CLEET-approved psychological instrument.
+A licensed psychologist evaluates the assessment, and the employing agency certifies that the applicant is suitable to serve as a peace officer.

-Has no record of a conviction of, and is not participating in a deferred sentence agreement for, a felony, a crime involving moral turpitude, or a crime of domestic violence.
+• Have no record conviction for, and not be participating in a deferred sentence agreement for, a felony, a crime involving moral turpitude, or a crime of domestic violence.

 Employment Information

-Students completing the Collegiate Officer Program must meet other requirements before they are issued their peace officer certification.
-These requirements include, but depending on the hiring agency, may not
+COP graduates must meet additional requirements before recieving their peace officer certification.
+These requirements include, but may not be limited to, the following depending on the hiring agency:

-Students must pass a comprehensive examination over all their Collegiate Officer Program course work.
-This examination is known as the Council's qualification examination.
-A minimum score of 80 percent is required to pass the examination.
+• Pass a comprehensive examination covering all COP coursework.
+This is the Council's qualification examination.
+A minimum score of 80% is required.

-After COP course work is complete, students must be hired by a city, county, or state entity of government as a full-time peace officer before they will receive their Oklahoma peace officer certification.
+• Be hired by a city, county, or state government entity as a full-time peace officer before Oklahoma peace officer certification will be issued.